mevdschee/git-undelete-all.sh/README.md

       `undelete.sh`

-3) Then get the hash of the commit in which a file is deleted:
+3) Then get the hash of the commit in which the file is deleted:

       `git rev-list -n 1 HEAD -- undelete.sh`